 How to Allow Safari to Save Your Passwords

-If you have multiple logins for that same website, you will see multiple options below.
+If you have multiple logins for that same website, you will see multiple options listed.
 Tap the one you want to use.
-If there’s a third, fourth, etc., that isn’t shown, click the “Passwords” link (just above your virtual keyboard) to find the correct one in your list of saved logins.
+If there’s a third, fourth, etc., that isn’t shown, click the “Passwords” link (just above your virtual keyboard).
+You’ll be able to find the correct one in your list of saved logins.

-If you ever change your password on the site, you will be asked if you want to update your password.
+Moreover, if you ever change your password on the site, you will be asked whether you want to update your password.